 According to Britannia’s website, Britannia is a leading food company in India with over Rs 85 billion in revenue, delivering products in over 5 categories through 4.2 million retail outlets to more than half the Indian population.
 The company began its production from Kolkata 123 years ago.

-June 06, 2017 Nepal government is now focusing on making the Bagmati River sewage-free by 2020.…Read more
+Nepal government is now focusing on making the Bagmati River sewage-free by 2020.
+According to the…Read more